EarthScope/earthscopestraintools/README.md

 ### load_level2 notebook
 notebook for demoing various ways to query processed strain data from tiledb and how to plot the data

+### bottle.py
+library for reading gtsm bottle files

+## bottletar.py
+wrapper class for reading 5 cases of tarballs of bottle files and writing to tiledb or miniseed